sumitanvekar/bangalore-metro-tools/README.md

 # Bangalore Metro Timings - PWA

 A Progressive Web App for planning metro journeys and viewing schedules for Bangalore Namma Metro.
+This is a hobby project based on the information provided in https://www.bmrc.co.in/metro-timings/ and https://www.bmrc.co.in/schematic-route-map/.
+Do not expect support.

+If you are interested to fix the timings, feel free to raise a pull request.

 ## Features